radview/webload-documentation/docs/javascript/using_javascript_ref.md

 **Description**

 WebLOAD provides full SSL/TLS 1.0/TLS 1.2 protocol support through a set of SSL properties for the wlGlobals object combined with a set of functions called the Cipher Command Suite.
 These SSL functions allow you to identify, enable, and disable selected SSL protocols or security levels.
-For a complete list of the supported SSL protocols, see [*SSL Ciphers – Complete List* ](#_bookmark580)on page [450.](#_bookmark580)
+For a complete list of the supported SSL protocols, see [*SSL Ciphers – Complete List* ](#_bookmark580)